 All early years providers are required to have arrangements in place to identify and support children with SEND and to promote equality of opportunity for children in their care.

-The SEN code of practice is a statutory code that contains:
+The SEND code of practice is a statutory code of practice for all early years providers that are funded by the local authority that contains:

 - details of these legal requirements that you must follow without exception